Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Introduction

 In this paper, after describing the dG$(q)$ method, we first prove that there exists a positive constant $c_1$ such that (see Theorem \ref{th:0})

 which is a discrete version of \eqref{eq:bnb1}.
 Herein, $B_\tau$ is the DG approximation of $B$.
 Also, $\mathcal{S}_\tau$ is the set of $V$-valued piecewise polynomials of degree $q$ defined on a non-uniform partition of $J$ with size parameter $\tau>0$.
 Moreover, $\normx{\cdot}$ and $\normyb{\cdot}$ are the DG norms corresponding to $\|\cdot\|_{\mathcal{X}}$ and $\|\cdot\|_{\mathcal{Y}}$, respectively.
-(The precise definition of these symbols will be presented in Section \ref{sec:2}.)
-Then, as a direct consequence, we demonstrate that there exists a positive constant $c_1'$ such that (see Theorem \ref{th:1})
+(The precise definition of these symbols will be presented in Section \ref{sec:2}.) \ns{The DG norm $\normx{\cdot}$ is a simple discrete counterpart of the $\mathcal{X}$ norm, while the definition of $\normyb{\cdot}$ is somewhat strange.
+Actually, it is crucial to introduce $\normyb{\cdot}$ and a special projection operator $\pi_h$ defined as \eqref{eq:71} in deriving the discrete inf-sup condition above. } Then, as a direct consequence, we demonstrate that there exists a positive constant $c_1'$ such that (see Theorem \ref{th:1})

-where $u_\tau\in\mathcal{S}_\tau$ is the solution of dG$(q)$ method and $\normxa{\cdot}$ denotes another DG norm corresponding to $\|\cdot\|_{\mathcal{X}}$ satisfying $\normx{v_\tau}\le \normxa{v_\tau}$ for $v_\tau\in\mathcal{S}_\tau$.
-This result is neither a best approximation property nor a symmetric error estimate in the sense of \cite{dl02}; it is only a nearly best approximation property and nearly symmetric error estimate.
-However, using this result, one can obtain optimal order error estimates under appropriate regularity of solution $u$ of \eqref{eq:1}.
-We prove (see Theorem \ref{th:2})
+where \ns{$u$ and} $u_\tau\in\mathcal{S}_\tau$ respectively represent the solutions of \ns{\eqref{eq:1} and} the dG$(q)$ method. $\normxa{\cdot}$ denotes another DG norm corresponding to $\|\cdot\|_{\mathcal{X}}$ satisfying $\normx{v_\tau}\le \normxa{v_\tau}$ for $v_\tau\in\mathcal{S}_\tau$.
+This result is neither a best approximation property nor a symmetric error estimate in the sense of \cite{dl02}; it is only a nearly best approximation property and nearly symmetric error estimate. \ns{ However, the difference between $\normx{\cdot}$ and $\normxa{\cdot}$ is insignificant.
+In fact, using this result, together with the standard interpolation error estimates (see Lemma \ref{la:20}),} one can obtain optimal order error estimates under appropriate regularity assumptions on $u$. \ns{That is, }we prove (see Theorem \ref{th:2})

 and